All-time Favorite Visual Novels

 Speaking of tried-and-true formula, you can never go wrong with Key’s-the master of nakige.
 Key likes to use the formulaic slice-of-life + high school + drama = masterpiece.
 And even after all these years, there’s not once this pattern feels repetitive and Key is still arguably at the top of their game.
 Anything made from Key is bound to give you a laugh and a cry.
 It’s romance and life hardships, portrayed in extreme simplicity

 and with a teensy weensy bit of magic is what spiced up Key’s top notch visual novels.

 9. Sono Hanabira

-Of all the yuri franchises I came across, be it anime, manga, novels, the Sono Hanabira series in my opinion, is one of the best, if not, truly the best-because Sono Hanabira is the only one of the few series that satisfies my ideal yuri preferences.
-There are more than 10 titles in the series at the time of writing this list, and it can only keep growing, which is very telling of the series’s fame.
-The best thing about these visual novels is how the setting is connected among the titles-which means there might be references to old characters on the newer titles, there might even be legit cameo appearances too.
-It’s a wonderful way which makes the simple setting larger than it seems-made only possible by the longevity of the series.
+Of all the yuri franchises I came across, be it anime, manga, novels; the Sono Hanabira series in my opinion, is one of the best, if not, truly the best — because Sono Hanabira is one among very few series that can satisfy my ideal yuri preferences.
+There are more than 10 titles in the series at the time of writing this list, and it can only keep growing which is really telling of the series’s popularity.

 10. Kara no Shoujo